RohitMidha23/extract-info/README.md

 Following are methods evaluated for OCR:

+#### DocTR

+DocTR is slower than libraries like OCRMyPDF but it performs much better in terms of OCR accuracy.
+The models chosen for detection and recognition run on a torch backend and hence without a GPU, take time to run.

+The increase in accuracy is however, significant enough to warrant it's use.

 #### Amazon Textract

 Not as useful here and output quality is not as good.